prebid/prebid.github.io/prebid-server/hosting/pbs-hosting.md

 - Geographic lookup (for GDPR scope determination)
 - Device lookup service (future: for Programmatic Guaranteed targeting)

+Note that neither Prebid Server nor Prebid Cache supports configuring an SSL certificate.
+It's intended that they run behind a load balancer or proxy server (e.g. nginx) that provides SSL.

 ## Prebid Cache Servers

 The PBC servers consume very little CPU or memory - they just translate